HebaAbdulal/voyage_vista/README.md

 - [**CI Python Linter**](https://pep8ci.herokuapp.com/): Analyzes Python code to look for bugs and signs of poor quality.
 - [**Google Lighthouse**](https://developers.google.com/web/tools/lighthouse): For auditing performance, accessibility, and search engine optimization of web pages.

+## Others
+- Cloudinary: An end-to-end image and video management solution.
+- Favicon.io: To generate favicon icons for the website.
+- Font Awesome: Provides icons for enhancing UI/UX.
+- Tiny Png: To compress the images.

+## Testing
+For details on testing and validation, please see the information provided in the [TESTING.md](TESTING.md) file.

+# Deployment
+The deployment process for the Software Stacks project spans multiple platforms, including GitHub, Gitpod, Heroku, ElephantSQL, and Cloudinary.
+Each platform plays a crucial role in ensuring smooth deployment and management of the application.
+Below is an overview of how these services are used, along with their respective URLs:

+- **GitHub**
+Repository Management: The project begins with a GitHub repository, where all code and documentation are stored.
+This serves as the main hub for version control and collaboration.
+The repository allows contributors to manage the project through features like pull requests and issue tracking.

+- **Gitpod**
+Development Environment: Gitpod is employed as the cloud-based IDE for coding, testing, and debugging.
+Its direct integration with GitHub enables seamless workflow between writing code and pushing it to the repository, allowing developers to work from any machine without local setup.

+- **Heroku**
+Application Hosting: The live application is deployed on Heroku.
+The platform is linked to the GitHub repository, enabling automatic deployments.
+Each push to the main branch initiates a deployment on Heroku.

+- **Heroku Setup Process:**
+  - Create a new app in Heroku.
+  - Connect the app to your GitHub repository.
+  - Configure environment variables in Heroku, such as DATABASE_URL, SECRET_KEY, CLOUDINARY_URL, and DISABLE_COLLECTSTATIC (used temporarily for deployment).
+  - Deploy the main branch through the Heroku dashboard or enable automatic deployment for every push.
+  - Heroku also requires two specific files to deploy your project:

+requirements.txt: Contains a list of the project’s dependencies.
+To install these dependencies, use the command:
+  - pip3 install -r requirements.txt
+  - If additional packages are installed, the file must be updated with:
+  - pip3 freeze --local > requirements.txt
+  - Procfile: Specifies how Heroku should run the application.
+You can create this file with the following command (replace app_name with your Django app's name where settings.py is located):
+  - echo web: gunicorn app_name.wsgi > Procfile
+  - This structured deployment process ensures that the Software Stacks application remains manageable, scalable, and efficiently deployed across these platforms.

+  ## Database
+  For the project I've used the database PostgresSQL that has been created by Code Institute.

+  ## Cloudinary Integration
+  Cloudinary is utilized to host media files, such as images, thereby offloading static file handling from Heroku.
+This improves performance and scalability.

+  - **Steps for Cloudinary Integration:**
+    - Create a Cloudinary account.
+    - Configure Cloudinary settings in your Django settings file using the API keys provided.
+    - Implement Django’s storage backend for Cloudinary to manage media uploads.

+  # Cloning and Forking the Repository:
+  ## Cloning the Repository
+  - Clone the repository using the following command: git clone [GitHub repository](https://github.com/HebaAbdulal/voyage_vista)
+  - Change into the project directory: cd software-stacks-p4
+  - Install the required dependencies: pip install -r requirements.txt
+  - Set up local environment variables in a .env file.
+  - Apply migrations: python manage.py migrate
+  - Start the development server: python manage.py runserver

+  ## Forking the Repository:

+- **For Contributions:**

+    - Fork the repository on GitHub.
+    - Clone your forked repository to your local machine.
+    - Follow the local setup steps mentioned above.
+    - Make your changes and push them to your fork.
+    - Submit a pull request from your fork to the original repository.